ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

 * Compile and link the production code with clang using the option ``-fsanitize=thread`` (this instruments the production code).
-* In case different production code shall be executed during anaylsis consider conditional compilation e.g. `ThreadSanatizers _has_feature(thread_sanitizer) <https://clang.llvm.org/docs/ThreadSanitizer.html#has-feature-thread-sanitizer>`__.
+* In case different production code shall be executed during analysis consider conditional compilation e.g. `ThreadSanatizers _has_feature(thread_sanitizer) <https://clang.llvm.org/docs/ThreadSanitizer.html#has-feature-thread-sanitizer>`__.
 * In case some code shall not be instrumented consider `ThreadSanatizers _/*attribute*/_((no_sanitize("thread"))) <https://clang.llvm.org/docs/ThreadSanitizer.html#attribute-no-sanitize-thread>`__.
-* In case some files shall not be instrumented consider file or function level exclusion `ThreadSanatizers blacklisting <https://clang.llvm.org/docs/ThreadSanitizer.html#blacklist>`__, more specific: `ThreadSanatizers Sanitizer Special Case List <https://clang.llvm.org/docs/SanitizerSpecialCaseList.html>`__ or with `ThreadSanatizers no_sanitize("thread") <https://clang.llvm.org/docs/ThreadSanitizer.html#blacklist>`__ and use the option ``--fsanitize-blacklist``.
+* In case some files shall not be instrumented consider file or function-level exclusion `ThreadSanatizers blacklisting <https://clang.llvm.org/docs/ThreadSanitizer.html#blacklist>`__, more specific: `ThreadSanatizers Sanitizer Special Case List <https://clang.llvm.org/docs/SanitizerSpecialCaseList.html>`__ or with `ThreadSanatizers no_sanitize("thread") <https://clang.llvm.org/docs/ThreadSanitizer.html#blacklist>`__ and use the option ``--fsanitize-blacklist``.

 **Resulting context:**